Conflict & Misconduct

 We define conflict as one or more of the following:

 This is as opposed to misconduct, which we define as behaving in an unacceptable manner.
-This is established through the Code of Conduct, which outlines what behaviours are not accepted within our Union; the University's Regulation 7: Student Discipline; and more general common sense.
+This is established through the Code of Conduct, which outlines what behaviors are not accepted within our Union; the University's Regulation 7: Student Discipline; and more general common sense.

 Causes of conflict